MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 If you aren't already a member of an existing publisher, you'll create one.

 1. Sign in to the [Visual Studio Marketplace Publishing Portal](https://marketplace.visualstudio.com/manage).
 2. If you aren't already a member of an existing publisher, you're prompted to create a publisher.
-If you're not prompted to create a publisher, scroll down to the bottom of the page and select **Publish Extensions** under **Related Sites**.
+If you're not prompted to create a publisher, scroll down to the bottom of the page and select **Publish extensions** under **Related Sites**.
    * Specify an identifier for your publisher, for example: `mycompany-myteam`.
      * This identifier is used as the value for the `publisher` attribute in your extensions' manifest file.
    * Specify a display name for your publisher, for example: `My Team`.